 Learn more about the most popular colours chosen for composite front doors and the property styles they are most suited to.

-Learn more about the key factors to consider when choosing a colour for your front door.
+Learn more about the key factors to consider when choosing a colour for your new composite front door.

-Find the answers to common questions around the colour of composite front doors in this section.
+Find the answers to common questions around composite front door colours and the key features of composite front doors.

 There are many popular colours for composite front doors.
 The composite door colour you choose depends on your own taste and the style of home you live in.
 These include: